RajdeepDas43/PopupMessageApp/README.md

   - **Application.Run(New Form1())**: Runs the form.

 This project serves as a simple example to demonstrate how to create a Windows Forms application in Visual Basic that displays a popup message.
 You can extend this example by adding more features and functionality as needed.

+Note: A more secure version of the pop-up message is under work in the authorization logic.